verifa/website/src/posts/exploring-oras-oci-registries-as-storage.md

 ## Closing thoughts

-Admittedly having only barely scratched ORAS' surface, I'm quite fond of it.
+Having only barely scratched ORAS' surface, I'm quite fond of it.
 I'm always on the lookout for generic dependency management tools, and while I wouldn't use ORAS as such (yet), it holds quite a bit of potential.
 You can build some nice tooling around this, especially with the ability to define/handle custom media types.

 I'll be keeping an eye on it for sure.